rohan-paul/Awesome-JavaScript-Interviews/ONLY-Questions-Collections-Yet-to-draft-ans/Network-questions.md

 * What tools would you use to find a performance bug in your code?
 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.
+* When building a new web site or maintaining one, can you explain some techniques you have used to increase performance?
+* Can you describe some SEO best practices or techniques you have used lately?
+* Can you explain any common techniques or recent issues solved in regards to front-end security?
+* How many resources will a browser download from a given domain at a time?
+* What does CORS stand for and what issue does it address?